bright/new-www/_posts/2018-02-08-microbenchmarking-on-android.md

 Microbenchmarking is just micro-scale benchmarking :-) It's about measuring the performance of something really "small" that may take just micro- or nanoseconds, like calling a function or iterating over a collection.

 I really recommend to read [this wiki page on GitHub](https://github.com/google/caliper/wiki/JavaMicrobenchmarks) as it summarizes a few very important aspects of microbenchmarking, including its fallibility and some possible reasons why you could ever consider doing it.
+It also explains why you should actually avoid writing microbenchmarks as there are only a few reasonable excuses for doing it (mostly when you develop a performance-critical library or framework).

 ![Hourglass](/images/microbenchmarking-on-android/hourglass-2910948_1280.jpg){: .center-image}